jeremy-banks/devops/documentation/to_do.md

    - AD
       - Update directory AD and client VPN so groups in AD manage network access to AWS environments
       - Add Windows Server 2019 cheap instance to Directory for AD administration

-- outbound endpoints for s3, kms, rds so that all org traffic to those services is privately routes for security and cost savings

 - StackSet Deployments
    - Disable unlimited burstable instance credits